ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

    	2. update Table name with default value "" (null value behavior 3) ☑️

-   	   update all tables that use Table name with default value "" ☑️
+   	   update all tables that use Table name with default value "" ☑

+    	**OR**

+       3. update Table name with null value (null value behavior 3) ☑️

+   	   update all tables that use Table name with null ☑️

 3. change firstname to multi-valued (setting it true) ☑️